-25% of counties performing better 50% 75% 100% Ве est Worst
+25% of counties 50% 75% 100%

+performing better

+Be est Worst

 Each red indicator was identified from each county.
 The initial lists for all seven counties (each county added together including duplicates) totaled to 67 indicators.
 These lists were then merged into one, resulting in a total of 32 indicators by removing the duplicates.